Cystic sister Nikki Reynolds reflects six months on from her sister's death

 Nikki is currently in the process of planning a 65 good deeds event in Kristie's memory for next year.
 It is something Nikki says she is looking forward to.

-In the last six months, Nikki says the support from the community and everyone around her has been incredible and she is so thankful.
+In the past six months, Nikki says the support from the community and everyone around her has been incredible and she is so thankful.

 Kristie Purton (left) and her sister Nikki Reynolds-Wilson at the special day put on by Melanie Quin.
 Photo / Supplied